Learn The Bishop Moves For Chess

 Done playing with the Knight?
 The Knight tour getting old?
 Easy.
 The Bishop moves can provide a change of scenery.
 The Bishop can support his Queen from the safety of his own camp.
 His long range control across the board is quite an asset.

 There are a couple of different deployment options that you can choose for your Bishops.
 This basically depends on your playing style or what plan you choose in a game.
+In many games the King's Bishop will come to the b or c files, the Queen's Bishop will come to the f or g files.
+The other option is to fianchetto your Bishop.
+This is done for a more slow burning strategy.

 The first thing to cover as always is the initial set-up.
 The nature of the Bishop's starting position throws up interesting consequences.
+Your Bishops line up beside the King and Queen as you will see.

 Initial Setup

-Bishop Moves: Each side starts with two Bishops placed on the back row on the third square in
+Bishop Moves - Each side starts with two Bishops placed on the back row on the third square in

 You'll be happy to hear that the Bishop's move is not as tricky as that of the Knight.
 He basically operates on the diagonals.
 This means that whatever color square a Bishop starts on, that's the color he will spend the whole game on.